zakeetahawi/origin.cmms/cmms/dev-docs/Configure subscription plans.md

-# Atlas CMMS Subscription Plans Configuration
+# Origin CMMS Subscription Plans Configuration
 Proceed with the following steps if you have a license to white label.
-Follow [this](./Run%20SQL%20command.md) if you don't know how to run SQL commands against Atlas database.
+Follow [this](./Run%20SQL%20command.md) if you don't know how to run SQL commands against Origin database.
 ## Available Plan Codes

 - `FREE`